The rebellions, coups, kidnappings, revolutions, putschs, and all out

 possesses all the subject matter and style of the author’s oeuvre.
 Though ostensibly commentary on the seemingly

-perpetual state of political turmoil in Latin America and its inherent (ir)rationality,
+perpetual state of political turmoil in Latin America and its inherent (ir)rationality, the novel is the story of a doctor caught up in

 the vicious cycle of guerrilla warfare and political tactics of the region.
 The absurdity of this premise plays out in